 III.
 Rhetorical Situation

 A key component of rhetorical analysis involves thinking carefully about the rhetorical situation of a text.
 You can think of the rhetorical situation as the context or set of circumstances out of which a text arises.
 Any time anyone is trying to make an argument, one is doing so out of a particular context, one that influences and shapes the argument that is being made.
 When we do a rhetorical analysis, we look carefully at how the rhetorical situation (context) shapes the rhetorical act (the text).
+In addition, when you set down to compose a text, you should consider the various elements of rhetorical situation as they apply to your own work in order to help you make the best rhetorical choices to write and communicate effectively.

 The author of a text is the creator – the person who is communicating in order to try to effect a change in their audience.
 An author doesn’t have to be a single person or a person at all – an author could be an organization.
 To understand the rhetorical situation of a text, one must examine the identity of the author and their background.
+The relationship between the author and the audience and the relationship between the author and the content are both important to take into consideration.

 - What kind of experience or authority does the author have in the subject about which they are speaking?